We may earn money or products from the companies mentioned in this post. To read more about our affiliate program click here

 There isn’t an easy answer.
 For me personally I don’t think I will ever 100% trust him again.
 I’m ok with that.
 After all God does tell us not to trust in the arm of flesh!

 I do believe that most of that trust can be regained, but it can only happen if the betrayer is willing to work hard to earn it back.
-Repairing trust isn’t easy.
-My husband says its worth it.
+Repairing trust isn’t easy, for either of you, but it can be done.

 If you really want to earn back the trust you have broken I’ve created a 5 step plan that will help.
 I’ve made it even easier by turning it into an acronym.
 TRUST!